smtifahim/TARA-Ontology-Repository/curated-data/readme.md

 ## Data Sources

-The acupoint knowledge curated in these files is drawn primarily from the following two authoritative reference works:
+The knowledge curated for the TARA Acupoints Ontology is drawn primarily from the following authoritative reference sources:

-- World Health Organization. *WHO Standard Acupuncture Point Locations in the Western Pacific Region*.
+- *WHO Standard Acupuncture Point Locations in the Western Pacific Region*.
+World Health Organization (WHO).
 WHO Regional Office for the Western Pacific, 2008.
 ISBN 978-92-9061-248-7.
 [Available online](https://iris.who.int/handle/10665/353407).

+  - Source for standardized alphanumeric codes, phonetic Pinyin spellings, and names using traditional Chinese characters for standard acupoints, along with their surface-anatomy location descriptions on the human body.
-- D. Liangyue, G. Yijun, H. Shuhui, et al. *Chinese Acupuncture and Moxibustion*.
+- *Chinese Acupuncture and Moxibustion*.
+Edited by C. Xinnong.
 Revised ed.
-Foreign Languages Press, Beijing, 1999.
+Foreign Languages Press, Beijing, China, 1999.
 ISBN 978-7-119-01758-7.

+  * Source for Extra Acupoints, including their standardized Pinyin spellings, synonymous alphanumeric codes, and surface-anatomy location descriptions on the human body.
+  * Source for the standard nomenclature and classification of Special Points, as well as the classification schema for standard acupoints based on their Special Point roles.
+- *Acupuncture: A Comprehensive Text*.
+Shanghai College of Traditional Medicine.
+Chapter 8: Other New and Miscellaneous Acupuncture.
+Translated and edited by J. O'Connor and D. Bensky.
+Chicago: Eastland Press, 1981.

+  - Source for alternative, commonly used alphanumeric codes for Extra Acupoints included in the  TARA Ontology.
+- [Uberon Multi-Species Anatomy Ontology](https://obofoundry.org/ontology/uberon.html).
+An integrated cross-species anatomy ontology covering animals and bridging multiple species-specific ontologies.

+  - Source for standard mappings of anatomical entities used in the TARA Ontology, including body-surface regions (e.g., specific regions on the head, chest, and torso) and subsurface anatomical structures (e.g., nerves, veins, and arteries) associated with acupoints based on their descriptions in standards sources.
+- Mondo Disease Ontology ([MONDO](https://www.ebi.ac.uk/ols4/ontologies/mondo)) and Human Phenotype Ontology ([HP](https://www.ebi.ac.uk/ols4/ontologies/hp)).

+  - Source for standardized mappings of diseases and conditions identified in the scientific literature related to acupoints.
+These mappings are currently being applied to article metadata curated as part of the TARA Articles Knowledgebase project.

 ## Curated Data Files